DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 PublishingLab works with students from different backgrounds, offering a wide range of opportunities to its students – from experimenting with digital publishing workflows to testing user interface design.
 We like to work with students who don’t give up easily; who like experimenting with text, typography, code, (moving) images and the opportunities that digital media provide.
 We work with students with design, hacking, writing and many other skills; the teams are multidisciplinary and selected to fit the needs of the project.
 We’re looking for motivated people who respond to opportunities and challenges intelligently, creatively and want to push the boundaries of hybrid publishing.

 ### <span id="whoourpartnersare">Who our partners are</span>
 PublishingLab works with various partners, ranging from government institutions, Dutch SMEs, and large international corporations in the field of digital media and publishing.
 Our projects are always shaped in co-creation with our partners.
-Working with partners means the PublishingLab has a good network in Amsterdams creative industries.
-Recent partners include Persgroep Nederland, Persgroep Digitaal, WeekbladpersGroep, UNStudio, Canon, Cinekid, Hogeschool Bibliotheek Amsterdam, Het Vlaams-Nederlands platform Laboratorium Actuele Kunstkritiek, Domein voor Kunstkritiek, rekto:verso, Archined, Piet Zwart Institute and many others.
+Working with partners means the PublishingLab has a good network in Amsterdam's creative industries.
+Recent partners include De Persgroep Nederland, De Persgroep Digitaal, WeekbladpersGroep, UNStudio, Canon, Cinekid, Hogeschool Bibliotheek Amsterdam, Het Vlaams-Nederlands platform Laboratorium Actuele Kunstkritiek, Domein voor Kunstkritiek, rekto:verso, Archined, Piet Zwart Institute and many others.

 <!--maybe add some quotes from partners-->

-### <span id="whatwedo">WHat We Do</span>
+### <span id="whatwedo">What We Do</span>
 The PublishingLab conducts applied research by doing innovative experiments in the field of (digital) publishing.
-This includes research on the impact of developments on the branch as a whole, conducting small experiments in the field of EPUB3 (such as research/work on user interface design for collaborative online editing environments), research/work on conveying hybrid publishing concepts and work flows to a non-expert audience or experiments with the aim of solving interesting design problems.
+This includes research on the impact of developments on the branch as a whole, conducting small experiments in the field of EPUB3 (such as research/work on user interface design for collaborative online editing environments), research/work on conveying hybrid publishing concepts and work flows to a non-expert audience or experiments that aim to solve interesting design problems.

 ## <span id="lab">Lab: How To</span>
 This section is about how to conduct yourself in the lab, how to work in a team, and how to best present your work.